DKMitt/ali/README.md

 Description of revisions made to the app

-[ ] Dev - File and directory structure creation  -
+[ ] Dev - Start File and directory structure  - 2025-03-11

 [ ] Dev - Database creation -
-[ ] Dev - Update dependencies -
-[ ] Dev - Website wire framing -
-[ ] Dev - Website coding -
-[ ] Dev - File and directory structure cleanup -
-[ ] Dev - Final testing -

 ---